alex-miller-0/ethereum-march-madness/README.md

-# ethereum-march-madness
+# March Madness (on Ethereum)

-Welcome to my favorite month (March).
-I love this month because here in America we have the best sports tournament in the world - the NCAA Basketball Tournament (a.k.a.
+Welcome to March, my favorite month!
+I love this month because here in America we host the best sports tournament in the world - the [NCAA Basketball Tournament](https://en.wikipedia.org/wiki/NCAA_Division_I_Men's_Basketball_Tournament) (a.k.a.
 March Madness).

 64 college basketball teams from all across America go head-to-head in a single-elimination fight to the top.
 Well, technically there are 68 teams, but I'll get into that later.